mpeterson2/save-session/README.md

  - `Restore Open Files` - Whether or not files will be reopened.
  - `Restore Project` - Whether or not the project will be reopened.
  - `Restore Window` - Whether or not the window size/positions will be saved.
+ - `Skip Save Prompt` - This will disable the save on exit prompt.

 ### Other settings
 These settings are used by the package to restore data.
 You can change them, but